 Things to do in San Francisco when it rains

 It doesn’t rain often in San Francisco with only an average of 68 days per year.
 Whether you are visiting the city and don’t want to miss out because of the weather or you are a local looking to get out of the house, here is our list of Things to do in San Francisco when it rains.
-We have also included a handy map of all the places mentioned.

 San Francisco has so many museums dotted around the entire city that you don’t need to travel to far to find a good one.
 Here are our Top 10 to visit

 - Legion of Honor

 San Francisco is one of the best cities in the US to go shopping in.
 When the heavens have opened and you want to stay dry and spend away the rainy day blues head to the downtown area and shop till you drop.
 The Westfield Mall on Market street is an obvious choice since all of the shops are inside and you can stroll around from shop to shop under cover.
 Major retailers you will find here include Adidas, Bloomingdales, Banana Republic, Coach, H&M, Nordstrom, Michael Kors, Superdry and dozens more.
 Check out their full store listing.